ygyryn/devdocs/page-builder/product-conditions.md

 <!--{% endcomment %}-->

 <!-- {% raw %} -->

 ## What's in this topic

-This topic describes how use the product conditions rule tree for different content types.
+This topic describes how to use the product conditions rule tree for different content types.
 By reusing the conditions mechanism you can apply it to your own custom content types.

 ## Overview

 To reuse conditions for custom content types:

 1. [Add an attribute to the content type](#add-attribute)
 2. [Add the conditions form element to the `form` UI component](#add-conditions)
 3. [Create a custom `form` data provider](#data-provider)